Valley Bank Reviews

 What is Valley Bank?

 Valley Bank is a commercial bank and direct lender based in New Jersey.
-There are over 200 physical branches with offices in Alabama, Florida, New Jersey and New York, as well as one location in Beverly Hills, California.
-The company has been in operation for nearly a century and offers personal and business banking options, wealth management and several mortgage and refinancing options.
+It’s been around since 1927 and offers personal and business banking options, wealth management services and several mortgage and refinancing options.
 Borrowers can apply for a loan online or visit a local branch to apply in person.

 Valley Bank application process